newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-3.md

 > You should see that the fifth log line is now indexed 5 in the batch *most of the time.* (It may sometimes stil lcome in the next batch depending on the timing of running the commands)

+> This was just a demonstration of the batch processor.
+The File Log receiver has controls over polling interval too that may be useful.

-# Challenge 1: Maniplating data before ingest
+## Challenge 1: Maniplating data before ingest
 You may notice that some of the log lines include a `price` attribute.
 This value is currently a string.
 In order to easily perform math functions on it when its received it would be good to convert it to a number.

 Use what you have learnt already about the [attributes processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/attributesprocessor) to convert the `price` field on those records to a `double` type.